JKnivesworthy/hometo64/README.md

 ## Setup

 1. Go to **Settings → Devices & Services → Add Integration** and search for **HomeTo64**
-2. Enter your Ultimate cartridge's **IP address** and optional network password
+2. Enter your Ultimate **IP address** and optional network password
-3. Choose how many **pages** of sensors you want (1–3)
+3. Choose how many **pages** of sensors you want (1–10)
 4. For each page, set a **heading** and select up to 10 sensors from your HA entities
 5. Optionally customise each sensor's display name
 6. Press **Run on C64** in the HomeTo64 device panel — your dashboard will appear immediately

 That's it.
 Sensor values update automatically in the background at your configured interval.
+Navigate via HA integration or press Left/Right CRSR Key on the C64.

 ---